CatalogueOfLife/general/docs/NAMES.md

  - what is the correct spelling?
  - is a name "available" and can it be used for a taxon?
  - what are the reasons for being unavailable?
  - where was the name originally published?
-Ideally with a direct link to the publication
+Where do I find the publication on the internet?
  - what is the homotypic synonymy of a name?
  - which nomenclatural code does a name follow?

 ## Name types
 When dealing with real data one has to work with a wide variety of name strings.
 These *scientific names*, excluding vernacular names, often do not follow simple latin binomials which can be represented in a parsed form.
 They can also contain nomenclatural (e.g. *nom.illeg.*), taxonomic (e.g. *s.str.*) or informal (e.g. *cf.*) notes.
 To work with a wide variety of names we coarsely classify them based on their syntactic nature: